zaiisao/Documentation/en/Voice/android_audio.md

 You have set up the Android environment and can start a call/live broadcast following the steps under **Quickstart Guide**:
 * Initialize the SDK
 * Join a Channel
-* Publish and Subscrbe to Streams
+* Publish and Subscribe to Streams